Kevin McCormick (educator): Military

-In 2011, the Minister of National Defence, Peter MacKay, named McCormick the Honorary Lieutenant-Colonel of the Irish Regiment of Canada.
+In 2011, Peter MacKay, the Minister of National Defence, named McCormick the Honorary Lieutenant-Colonel of the Irish Regiment of Canada.
 He served in the role until December 2017, when he was appointed Honorary Colonel of the Irish Regiment of Canada.

-McCormick founded Project Honour and Preserve, a program that seeks to raise awareness of the sacrifices and contributions made by Canadian Veterans.
-As part of this program, McCormick finds lost items belonging to Veterans and repatriates them with their owners or families of the Veterans, at his own expense.
+McCormick founded Project Honour and Preserve, a program that seeks to raise awareness of the sacrifices and contributions made by Canadian veterans.
+As part of this program, McCormick finds lost items belonging to veterans and repatriates them with their owners or families of the veterans, at his own expense.
 In 2014, he travelled across Canada to present items to various museums and veterans associations.
 He expanded the program in 2016 to include items from the United States and the United Kingdom.

-McCormick established the Canadian Homeless Veterans’ Network, where he supports veterans through donations to shelters and service industries.
+McCormick established the Canadian Homeless Veterans Network, where he supports veterans through donations to shelters and service industries.
 In addition, he has used his own funds to create bursaries and scholarships to benefit members of the Canadian military and their families, and worked with the Canadian Armed Forces to create educational programs.

-In 2016, McCormick received a National Commendation by the Minister of Veterans Affairs.
+In 2016, McCormick received a national commendation by the Minister of Veterans Affairs.

-And as Honorary Colonel, in 2018, McCormick represented the Irish Regiment of Canada attending the Prince of Wale’s 70th Birthday Patronage Celebration.
+And as Honorary Colonel, in 2018, McCormick represented the Irish Regiment of Canada attending the Prince of Wales 70th Birthday Patronage Celebration.

+In 2024, McCormick was named the Honorary Colonel of the Stormont, Dundas and Glengarry Highlanders based in Cornwall, Ontario.